qualicion/wynn-web-framework/README.md

 ## Adding New Tests

 1. Create test files in the appropriate directories
-2. For image uploads, place sample images in the `fixtures` folder
+2. For image uploads, place sample test data in the `fixtures` folder
 3. Follow the Page Object Model pattern for maintainable tests
 4. Use descriptive test and function names